-SA theme Rank of preference, options SA tneme Discussion of potential effects and relative merits of options 1a 1b 2 3 Housing Options 1a-b would help meet affordable housing needs in the National Park.
+SA theme Rank o of prefei preference, optior SA theme Discussion of potential effects and relative merits of options 1a 1b 2 3 Housing Options 1a-b would help meet affordable housing needs in the National Park.
 However, it is unlikely that this location would be most appropriate for housing in terms of access to services and facilities.
 This has been discussed under the other SA themes.
 Options 2 and 3, through focusing on A to D land use classes, would not deliver significant housing at the site, and as such would do less to help meet affordable housing needs in the National Park.
-2 1 3 3 Climate Change Mitigation Change Based on national and regional trends, in terms of greenhouse gas emissions, road transport is an increasingly significant Economy Options 2 and 3 have the most potential of the options to support the rural economy through promoting employment uses at the site.
+2 1 3 3 Climate Change Mitigation Based on national and regional trends, in terms of greenhouse gas emissions, road transport is an increasingly significant contributor to emissions.
+The extent to which new development through each option has the potential to support climate change mitigation through facilitating a reduced level of car dependency is therefore dependent on the provision of new sustainable transport links and infrastructure, It is likely that a housing-led option would lead to a high degree of car use and dependency given the site's lack of proximity to existing services, facilities and amenities.
+This will increase greenhouse gas emissions from transport.
+However Option 2, which focuses on B uses, has the potential to stimulate significant greenhouse gas emissions from HGV and LGV uses, as well as directly from employment uses.
+Option 3 also has the potential to stimulate traffic flows from the uses proposed, with implications for greenhouse gas emissions.
+However these uses, including potentially, leisure, recreation and visitor uses, have increased scope for encouraging and facilitating the use of lower emission transport choices.
+The site has significant potential for renewable energy provision to be included within new development proposals.
+However, prior to detailed masterplanning, it is difficult to come to a conclusion as to the likely level of greenhouse gas emissions likely to emanate from the options for the site with regards to renewable energy provision.
+2 3 4 1 Economy Options 2 and 3 have the most potential of the options to support the rural economy through promoting employment uses at the site.
 However, Option 3, through focusing on A, C1 and D uses, has increased potential to support a range of activities relating to the visitor and tourism economy.
 This includes visitor accommodation uses, and opportunities to make use of the key attractions, such as the South Downs Way, and the wider offer of the National Park.
 The option also has the potential to support activities related to local food and drink, and other activities associated with the National Park, which in turn will support existing and growing sectors of the rural economy of the SDNP.
 3 3 2 1